kzkMae/AndroidMalAnaScript/README.md

-# AndroidMalAnaScript
-Analysing Script For Android Malware
+# URLs scan by VirusTotal